1magenta/VRTIGO/README.md

 **Solution:** Fixed recentering in `RecenterOVR.cs`

 **Important Warnings:**
-- Recentering breaks Meta Quest Pro's spatial tracking, it may conflict with the build-in recenter, using both methods may lead to incorrect result, avoid force to recenter if user already / familiar with using Meta's build-in recenter.
+- Recentering breaks Meta Quest Pro's spatial tracking, it may conflict with the build-in recenter, using both methods may lead to incorrect result.
+- **Avoid force to recenter if user already / familiar with using Meta's build-in recenter.**
 - Each recenter creates a new data logging folder
-- **Try to avoid using during the FingerTarget task if the recording starts to keep the data log well organized**
+- Try to avoid using during the FingerTarget task if the recording starts to keep the data log well organized

 ---